atsszc/nextjs-movie-app/README.md

 # In this project, I developed a movie application with Next.js.
 Server Side Rendering and Client Side Rendering were used in the project.
 Movie data was pulled from the database through APIs.
+In the design part, I used Tailwind CSS.
 <br>
 <br>